DreamSmooth: Improving Model-based Reinforcement Learning via Reward Smoothing: Experiments

 \subsection{Ablation Studies}

-\paragraph{Data Imbalance.} One possible cause of poor reward predictions is data imbalance -- because sparse rewards are infrequent, sequences containing sparse rewards are rarely sampled from the replay buffer.
-The reward model therefore trains on fewer examples of sparse rewards, potentially leading to poor predictions.
-To test this hypothesis, we conducted experiments with oversampling: with probability $p=0.5$, we sample a sequence in which the agent receives a sparse reward; otherwise, we sample uniformly from all sequences in the buffer.
+\paragraph{Data Imbalance.} One possible cause of poor reward predictions is data imbalance -- the reward model trains on few examples of sparse rewards due to their infrequency, potentially leading to poor predictions.
+To test this hypothesis, we conducted experiments with oversampling: with probability $0.5$, we sample a sequence containing sparse rewards; otherwise, we sample uniformly from all sequences in the buffer.
 As shown in \Cref{fig:priority-replay}, oversampling performs better than the baseline, but learns slower than DreamSmooth.
-This suggests that while data imbalance largely contributes to the difficulty of reward prediction, it is not the only factor hindering performance.
-Furthermore, this oversampling method requires domain knowledge about which reward signals to be oversampled while DreamSmooth is agnostic to the scale and frequency of sparse rewards.
+This suggests that while data imbalance contributes to the difficulty of reward prediction, it is not the only factor hindering performance.
+Furthermore, this oversampling method requires domain knowledge about which reward signals are to be oversampled while DreamSmooth is agnostic to the scale and frequency of sparse rewards.

 \paragraph{Reward Model Size.} Another hypothesis for poor reward predictions is that the reward model does not have enough capacity to capture sparse rewards.
-To test this hypothesis, we increase the size of the reward model from $4$ layers of $768$ units to $5$ layeres of $1024$ units and $6$ layers of $1280$ units, while keeping the rest of the world model the same.
-We observe in \Cref{fig:rewmodel-size} that without smoothing, changing the reward model size has negligible impact on performance, and DreamSmooth outperforms all the reward model sizes tested.
+To test this hypothesis, we increase the size of the reward model from $4$ layers of $768$ units, which DreamSmooth uses, to $5$ layers of $1024$ units and $6$ layers of $1280$ units, while keeping the rest of the world model the same.
+We observe in \Cref{fig:rewmodel-size} that without smoothing, increasing reward model size has negligible impact, and DreamSmooth outperforms all the reward model sizes tested.
 This indicates that the reward prediction problem is not simply caused by insufficient model capacity.

+\paragraph{Loss Functions.} We verify whether other formulations of reward regression could solve the reward prediction problem in RoboDesk.
+Following \citet{hafner2023mastering}, we take symlog of the prediction target for stable training regardless of the scale of rewards.
+We find in \Cref{fig:loss_ablation_main} that reward prediction remains a challenge when using common loss functions, such as L1 and L2, with L1 significantly degrading task performance on RoboDesk.
+On the other hand, applying reward smoothing improves performance for all three loss functions.

 \paragraph{Smoothing Parameter.} In \Cref{fig:param_sweep}, we analyze the impact of the smoothing parameters $\sigma$ and $\alpha$ for Gaussian and EMA, respectively, on RoboDesk and Hand.
 We observe that DreamSmooth is insensitive to the smoothing parameters, performing well across a wide range of values.